Statistikk innhold

 More about the types of punishments and other penal sanctions

-Settled in mediation service means the prosecuting authority has transferred the case to the National Mediation Service (The Criminal Procedure Act section 71a) and that the case has been handled by the Mediation Service (the Mediation Service Act, Chapter IV).
+Settled in mediation service (only in tables with starting year 2019) means the prosecuting authority has transferred the case to the National Mediation Service (The Criminal Procedure Act section 71a) and that the case has been handled by the Mediation Service (the Mediation Service Act, Chapter IV).
 This includes the three types of treatment: 1) mediation, 2) follow-up and 3) youth follow-up.

-Waiver of prosecution without conditions, or unconditional waiver of prosecution, means that the prosecuting authority chooses not to prosecute a person even if criminal guilt is "considered proven" (Criminal Procedure Act section 69, 1st paragraph).
+Waiver of prosecution without conditions (only in tables with starting year 2019), or unconditional waiver of prosecution, means that the prosecuting authority chooses not to prosecute a person even if criminal guilt is "considered proven" (Criminal Procedure Act section 69, 1st paragraph).
 Waiver of prosecution by section 70 of the Criminal Procedure Act is not included in this category.

 Conditional waiver of prosecution means that even though guilt is proved, further sanctioning is not carried out if certain conditions are adhered to during a fixed period (Criminal Procedure Act section 69, 2nd and 3rd paragraph).
 Normally this means a probationary period of two years where no new offences should be committed.
 Further special conditions could be given, such as drug testing or follow-up program for juvenile offenders (see “subtype of sanction”).